mtnekros/vanilla-draggable-nested-t-rows/README.md

 ![Table ](./table-preview.png)

 # Bug Fixes To do:
-* When task is dropped at level 4 and the target is a level 1 but there are higher level tasks
+* [X] When task is dropped at level 4 and the target is a level 1 but there are higher level tasks [FIXED]